nativ18/mvvm-databinding-dagger2-rxjava/README.md

 This application demonstrate the MVVM pattern along with dependency injection tool - Dagger 2 and RxJava for reactive programming capabilities.

-TODO - talk about design and architecture and dependencies.
+TODO - talk about design, architecture and dependencies.